haranychan/homepage/content/en/event/01_FAN2021/index.md

   # country: United States

 summary: 2021 Symposium on Fuzzy, Artificial Intelligence, Neural Networks and Computational Intelligence
-abstract: "I will give a presentation titled \"High-level Ensemble of Adaptive Differential Evolution with Prior-validation toward Computationally Expensive Optimization Problems\" at FAN2021, a not refereed national conference, but abstract is refereed.
+abstract: "I will give a presentation entitled \"High-level Ensemble of Adaptive Differential Evolution with Prior-validation toward Computationally Expensive Optimization Problems\" at FAN2021, a not refereed national conference, but abstract is refereed.
 Both paper and presentation are ***in Japanese***."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.